 About Princeton University

 Chartered in 1746 as the College of New Jersey — the name by which it was known for 150 years — Princeton University was British North America’s fourth college.
 Located in Elizabeth for one year and then in Newark for nine, the College of New Jersey moved to Princeton in 1756.
-It was housed in Nassau Hall, which was newly built on land donated by Nathaniel FitzRandolph (see A Princeton Timeline).
-Nassau Hall contained the entire College for nearly half a century.
-In 1896, when expanded program offerings brought the College university status, the College of New Jersey was officially renamed Princeton University in honor of its host community of Princeton.
+It was housed in Nassau Hall, which was newly built on land donated by Nathaniel FitzRandolph.
+In 1896, when expanded program offerings brought the College university status, the College of New Jersey was officially renamed Princeton University.
 Four years later, in 1900, the Graduate School was established.

-Fully coeducational since 1969, Princeton for the past academic year (2012-13) enrolled 7,912 students — 5,264 undergraduates (811 of whom are New Jersey residents, representing almost every county in the state) and 2,648 graduate students (degree candidates only).
-The ratio of undergraduate students to faculty members (in full-time equivalents) is 6 to 1.
+Fully coeducational since 1969, Princeton for the past academic year (2015-16) enrolled 8,013 students — 5,277 undergraduates and 2,697 graduate students.
+The ratio of undergraduate students to faculty members (in full-time equivalents) is 5 to 1.

-The University provides its students with academic, extracurricular and other resources — in a residential community committed to diversity in its student body, faculty and staff — that prepare them for positions of leadership and lives of service in many fields of human endeavor.
+The University provides its students with academic, extracurricular and other resources — in a residential community committed to diversity — that prepare them for positions of leadership and lives of service in many fields of human endeavor.

 Each year, many members of the student body, faculty, staff and local alumni volunteer in community service projects throughout the region.
-Reflecting this public service spirit, the University as an institution supports many service initiatives (see Service and Outreach).
-Princeton’s Office of Sustainability helps ensure progress in areas where the University has been a leader, such as energy conservation (see Sustainability).
+The University as an institution supports many service initiatives.

-As a research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
+As a global research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.
-Interdisciplinary work is vital to Princeton and is reflected in a full spectrum of academic programs, including such initiatives as the Lewis Center for the Arts, the Center for African American Studies and the Princeton Neuroscience Institute.
+Interdisciplinary work is vital to Princeton and is reflected in a full spectrum of academic programs.

-Princeton’s main campus consists of approximately 9 million square feet of space in more than 180 buildings on 500 acres.
-The University also accommodates more than 1,000 units (2012-13), totaling more than 1.2 million square feet, of rental housing for graduates and faculty/staff.
-Including Springdale Golf Course and Lake Carnegie, the University owns more than 975 acres in Princeton, more than 895 acres in Plainsboro Township and more than 520 acres in West Windsor Township.
+Princeton’s central campus consists of approximately 9 million square feet of space in more than 190 buildings on 500 acres.
+The University also accommodates more than 1,000 units, totaling more than 1.2 million square feet, of rental housing for graduates and faculty/staff.
+The University owns more than 1,040 acres in Princeton, more than 860 acres in Plainsboro Township and more than 520 acres in West Windsor Township.

-The University, with approximately 6,063 benefits-eligible employees, is one of the region’s largest private employers.
-It plays a major role in the educational, cultural and economic life of the area by bringing 790,000 visitors and approximately $2 billion in economic activity to the region.
+The University, with approximately 6,600 benefits-eligible employees, is one of the region’s largest private employers.
+It brings close to 800,000 visitors and approximately $2 billion in economic activity to the region each year.